sahej-dev/chip8-emulator/README.md

 ```

 Larger values of scale factor will result in a bigger window.
-The minimmum acceptable value for `SCALE_FACTOR` is 1.
+The minimum acceptable value for `SCALE_FACTOR` is 1.
 Setting in 0 would probably lead to bad things happening 🙂.

 ## Acknowledgements